Someoneeelsse/DesignHub/README.md

 This project showcases React + Three.js skills through a comprehensive fashion design platform.
 The application is built using Vite with 3D libraries including React Three Drei and React Three Fiber.

 **Note:** 3D models and components are sourced from the BlenderKit community collection.
-Credits and sources for all models are included below for reference.

 Feel free to fork this project and adapt it for your own needs.
 The application includes email functionality using EmailJS - you'll need to create an environment file (.env) with the required variables as outlined in the setup instructions.